St. Mary Magdalene Equal to the Apostles:

 Liturgical Services

-This Sunday: 5th sunday of lent
+This sunday

 Western